Yalda

 Yalda celebration in Iran today is celebrated by gathering together and spending the night with family members and relatives.
 The ritual of Yalda night or Cheleh night is to eat special nuts, watermelon, pomegranate, sweets and various fruits, all of which have a symbolic aspect and are a sign of blessing, health, abundance and happiness.
 On this night, like the Tirgan festival, it is customary to take fortune-telling from Hafez’s book.
 Attendees tell the future by choosing and breaking a walnut from its puki or fullness.

 The dish for Yalda night is usually made of ceramics, pottery, etc., and designs like pomegranates and watermelons are used on it.
-On this night, families gather with their friends and acquaintances and sit around the Yalda night dish.
-The pomegranate on the Yalda night table is a symbol of happiness and fertility.
+On this night, families gather with their friends and acquaintances and sit around.
+The pomegranate on the table is a symbol of happiness and fertility.
 Yalda night is one of the happy occasions.
-On this night, we are going to give each other energy and warmth so that we can get through a cold season.
-So using things that are red in color can make everything much warmer.
+Tonight, we are going to give each other energy and warmth so that we can get through the cold season.
+So using things that are red can make everything much warmer.

 Reviews